 How to Develop Resilience, and Why You Should!

-Resilience involves your ability to rebound from a defeat or setback.
-It is optimism and continued effort in spite of failure or struggle.
+It is optimism and the continued effort we exert—in spite of failure or struggle.
 Resilience works hand-in-hand with grit, which can be explained as the motivational drive that sustains your work ethic over time.
 You might see grit as the forward drive and resilience as the undaunted spark.

 • Bounce back stronger from a harsh job review or layoff